Abdur-rahmaanJ/GermLang/README.md

 # GermLang
-GermLang: A new programming language aimed at being a simplistic yet functional Proof-Of-Concept (|| gtfo) DIY programming language.
+A new programming language aimed at being a simplistic yet functional proof of concept DIY programming language.